AdamDemirel/adamdemirel.com/content/happiness/3-definition.md

 For example, if you take out a loan to go travelling, you might experience a chunk of pleasure upfront but you will suffer for it afterwards.
 Another very basic example is the sexual response cycle which is quite standard: an intensity of arousal/pleasure build from baseline to high, and then peaks at a climax before dropping back down to near neutral or just below.

 ![Climax](/images/happiness/climax.png)

-In summary of everything above, we've concluded that **a happy life can be evaluated by how much pleasure and pain it contains, due to them being the only intrinsic values.
-The more pleasure and the less pain, the better the life.
-Those pleasures/pains can be physical or psychological.
-And pleasures/pains differ in their intensity, duration, certainty, repeatability, and purity.** This means that to model how to improve happiness, we need to know how best to maximise pleasure and minimise pain.

-There is a left-wing fifth but I will save it for last.